 Current Account to GDP in Brazil averaged -1.98 percent of GDP from 1980 until 2021, reaching an all time high of 1.70 percent of GDP in 2004 and a record low of -8.20 percent of GDP in 1982.
 This page provides - Brazil Current Account to GDP - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Brazil Current Account to GDP - values, historical data and charts - was last updated on June of 2022.

-Current Account to GDP in Brazil is expected to reach -3.20 percent by the end of 2020, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Brazil Current Account to GDP is projected to trend around -3.30 percent in 2021 and -3.40 percent in 2022, according to our econometric models.
+Current Account to GDP in Brazil is expected to reach -1.70 percent of GDP by the end of 2022, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Brazil Current Account to GDP is projected to trend around -1.90 percent of GDP in 2023 and -2.00 percent of GDP in 2024, according to our econometric models.